modelearth/localsite/info/data/intro.md

 If you change BLS_QCEW.py, do so in our [FLOWSA fork](https://github.com/modelearth/flowsa).

 Only 4-digit NAICS resides in "By-Industry" in [BLS downloadable files](https://www.bls.gov/cew/downloadable-data-files.htm).
-Check for 6-digit 336111 automobile industry NAICS.
+Check for 6-digit 336111 automobile industry NAICS when outputting using FLOWSA.

 Output to [state data files](https://github.com/modelearth/community-data/tree/master/us/state)